How to Buy the Best Ham Radio Base Stations

 - How many memory channels does it offer?

-- Are you looking for a gadget with an LCD display?
+- Are you looking for a gadget with an LCD?

 Kenwood TS-480HX HF Base Transceiver – Best For Highest Power Output